sylumer/automators/Technology/Quartz Composer.md

 notetype: technology
 ---
 # Overview
-Quartz Composer is a visual programming application developed by Apple, designed for processing and rendering graphical data.
+Quartz Composer is a visual programming application developed by [[Apple]], designed for processing and rendering graphical data.
 It allows users to create compositions by linking patches to manipulate images, video, and other media in real-time.
 The application is particularly useful for designers, artists, and developers looking to prototype user interfaceI elements, create live graphics, or build interactive visual effects.

 # Operating Systems
 - macOS